Docs

 outputstringNoCustom path where the compiled .boc should be saved.

-Contract Dependencies
+Contract dependencies

 Dependencies can be specified in two ways: